yurivyatkin/rails-project-lvl1/README.md

 ## Usage

-When the gem is installed, your code will have access to the `HexletCode` class, which provides the method `form_for` for generating HTML code.
+After installing this gem, your code will have access to the `HexletCode` class, which provides the method `form_for` for generating HTML code.

 The method `form_for` expects at least one mandatory argument, which should be a Ruby object with fields of primitive types (currently, we support only strings).